 Elelyso (taliglucerase alfa) is a plant-cell expressed recombinant form of glucocerebrosidase for the treatment of Gaucher disease.

-FDA Approval History for Elelyso
+Development History and FDA Approval Process for Elelyso

 |May 1, 2012|| FDA Approves New Orphan Drug Elelyso to Treat a Form of Gaucher Disease|